n8willis/greg/README.md

 The normal pip `install --user` is disabled for homebrew Python 3, so you cannot follow the above instructions.
 You have 2 options:

 1. Create a workaround by setting a custom local install location.
 Follow [these instructions](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Homebrew-and-Python.md) in the homebrew docs.
-2. Use sudo: `sudo pip3 install greg`
+2. Use sudo: `sudo pip3 install GregWhite`

 ## Configuration